AlbertoIHP/nodejsamazingenerator/README.md

 **Description:** Powerfull project with some features that could be take as basic, this project has some structure based on generator from [Diego Haz generator](https://github.com/diegohaz/rest) project.
 Also has some configuration files based on the [juniorhq88 generator](https://github.com/juniorhq88/nodejs-mysql-jwt-express) project.
+This project helps developers to build FAST a robust environment backend on javascript, using scrum with test based on user stories on the sprint that your project may have.
+Enjoy :)